-Over the course of a year of monthly meetings, the CLL Bloodline will teach the BASICS needed to understand CLL, bring news, help with the acronyms and new vocabulary, and offer simple fun quizzes.
+Over the course of a year, CLL Society Bloodline will teach the BASICS needed to understand CLL.
+It will provide news, help with the acronyms and new words, and offer simple fun quizzes.
+The cycle restarts and it updated annually.

 MONTHLY QUIZ: Having deletion 17p confirms a poor prognosis.
-Choose all that are correct:
+Choose all that are correct about this prognostic marker.

 - It is detected by “FISH” testing.